World-Domination-Software/PureSimulator/README.md

 # Pure Simulator

 This is a Pure Equipment Simulator designed to train new people on how to use Pure Equipment.
 This program is still under development there may be some bugs here and there.
-The Simulator is designed
+The Simulator is designed for testing pure equipment before real work.

 ## Commands